Aburi: Road

 Aburi is north east of Accra, and the journey from Accra to Aburi is about 45 mins (it became less when the dual carriage road from Tetteh Quarshie Circle to Adenta Barrier was completed by 2014).

 Due to the altitude of Aburi, the climate is a lot cooler than neighbouring Accra.
 The road which climbs the hillside to Aburi is a toll road, with the current toll being 0.50 Ghc for a car, 1.00 Ghc for a 4x4.

 There is a higher charge for vans and lorries.
 From the road most of Greater Accra is visible below, although the one stopping space for pictures on this section of road has a "No Stopping" sign.

 Education

 Aburi has several primary education, secondary education, higher education and further education institutions and Aburi is home to Aburi Presbyterian Technical Secondary School, which is linked to The Sixth Form College, Farnborough in Hampshire, England.

 Aburi is also home to Aburi Girls' Senior High School started by the Presbyterian church.
-Aburi also hosts the Great Adonten senior High School.
+Aburi also hosts the Great Adonten Senior High School.

-For post secondary education, you can find the Presbyterian women's college of Education, formally known as PWTC Training college.
+For post secondary education, you can find the Presbyterian Women's College of Education, formerly known as PWTC Training college.